 Whenever you clean LVT or vinyl plank floors, be sure to start dry.
 Sweeping away the loose debris from your floors prevents it from getting stuck to your mop when you’re ready for a deeper clean.

 You can also use a vacuum cleaner in place of a broom.
 Just be sure to adjust the height of the vacuum to the “bare floor” setting to avoid scratches and scuffs.
 If you plan on vacuuming your vinyl floor, do NOT use a “beater bar” attachment.
 This attachment can easily damage the vinyl tiles.

 2. Mop with a Homemade LVT Floor Cleaner

 After removing the dry particles from your floor, it’s time to grab the mop.
-Although there are a variety of cleaning solutions on the market, white or apple cider vinegar can do the trick.
+Although there are a variety of cleaning solutions for LVT on the market, white vinegar or apple cider vinegar will also do the trick.

-Remove Scuff Marks
+4. Remove Scuff Marks with WD-40

 What to Avoid